-Describe the efforts taken to foster overall diversity, a climate of respect and inclusion, and a sense of community by considering the following:
+Describe the efforts taken to foster a sense of professionalism and community by considering the following:

 - Discuss efforts to welcome, orient, and retain new students.
 What is offered to connect students within the program, as well as with the greater campus community? - Discuss efforts to welcome, orient, and retain new department faculty and staff.
-What is offered to connect faculty and staff within the program, as well as with the greater campus community? - What efforts are there to enhance faculty/staff representation of traditionally underrepresented groups in the field?
-How does the unit rate its ability to attract and retain a diverse faculty/staff?
+What is offered to connect faculty and staff within the program, as well as with the greater campus community - What efforts are there to enhance faculty/staff/student of engagement?
+How does the unit rate its ability to attract and retain a diverse faculty?